- What is a Diuretic?

 Before you dive into using juices for all your diuretic needs, it is certainly worth discussing the negative side effects.
 Most important of which is the fact that juices can be very high in sugar.
 While this high glucose content is what makes them good diuretics, too much-pasteurized juice can become incredibly unhealthy.
 Additionally, excess juice consumption is not a good idea for diabetics or others that require restrictions of sugars, total carbohydrates, or calories.
 If you do decide to embark on a diet plan that is filled with juices, try to drink homemade or cold-pressed juice, both of which tend to have a higher overall nutritional value than other store-bought juices, although still exceeding the recommended sugar intake if not used sparingly.

 All diuretics come with some potentially negative side effects.
 The list includes:

 - Higher blood sugar

-To sum up, juice can be an excellent natural diuretic!
-However, take note of the downsides, and try to use juice in moderation to avoid health problems related to sugar consumption.
+To summarize, juices can be an excellent natural diuretic!
+However, it is important to make note of the downsides and try to use juice in moderation to avoid health problems related to excessive sugar consumption.
 If you are concerned about water retention, visit your local doctor to discuss the best option for your body type.